marcolivierbertoz/Projects/README.md

 The skills related to Data Science and Analysis, using _Python_ I've learned them in the year 2020, where I followed a course with the _EPFL Extension School_ while looking for a job.

 ## Web Application
-Here there are some web application I have created using the _Streamlit_ Python package.
-There are no scientific goal to them, just learn how to use this package.
+Here there are some web application that have been created.
-In the appropriate folder you can find the _Jupyter Notebook_ files of them, where I did some test and some quick data analysis.

 > The Web App are located on _Heroku_ platform, not all the app could be active at the same time.